lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/index.rst

   .. figure:: images/notebook.png
       :name: notebook_aspect
       :alt: This image is a screenshot of a Rubin tutorial notebook.
 The notebook has been scrolled down to Section 3.3, which contains both markdown text and code cells which have been executed.
-The last code cell has produced a greyscale sky image.
+The last code cell has produced a grayscale sky image.

       A screenshot from an executed Rubin/LSST tutorial notebook.
 Multiple notebooks can be opened in separate tabs.
+You can monitor memory usage by checking the numbers listed after "Mem:" along the bottom gray bar of the RSP window.

 **Opening Multiple Notebooks:**
 Multiple notebooks and terminals can be open at a time.